Seanstoppable/gmailcleaner/README.md

 Why not just use Gmail's filters?
 Gmail doesn't provide time based filters, it only does filtering on new email ingestion.

+## Setup

+Note, you will have to follow the setup in the [go quickstart](https://developers.google.com/gmail/api/quickstart/go) to set up developer access and configure oauth